devoldemar/php-ssh2-client/README.md

 ```
 $ssh2->getShell(): resource|false
 ```
-Hook manner, should be the way when calling getShell() results in segmentation fault.
+Hook manner, should be the way when calling getShell() results in error.
 I/O stream is set to be non-blocking.
 EOF usually means connection or session abort.
 ```
 $rw = $ssh2->useShell();
 if ($rw !== false) {